lpsinger/gwcelery/CONTRIBUTING.md

    3. If it's more than a few screenfuls of code, or adds many additional dependencies, then it should go in a separate package.

+   See also the note on [granularity](http://docs.celeryproject.org/en/latest/userguide/tasks.html#granularity) in the Celery manual's "[Tips and Best Practices](http://docs.celeryproject.org/en/latest/userguide/tasks.html#tips-and-best-practices)" section.

 -  **Tasks should avoid saving files to disk.** Output should be placed directly in GraceDb.
 Temporary files that are written in `/tmp` are OK but should be cleaned up promptly.